 Frank Rogers, Jr.

-Muriel Bernice Roberts Professor of Spiritual Formation & Narrative PedagogyCo-Director of the Center for Engaged Compassion
+Muriel Bernice Roberts Professor of Spiritual Formation & Narrative Pedagogy

-Frank Rogers, Jr. is CST’s Muriel Bernice Roberts Professor of Spiritual Formation and Narrative Pedagogy and the co-director of the Center for Engaged Compassion.
+Frank Rogers, Jr. is CST’s Muriel Bernice Roberts Professor of Spiritual Formation and Narrative Pedagogy and the co-founder and co-director of the Center for Engaged Compassion.
 His teaching focuses on spiritual formation that is contemplative, creative, and socially liberative.
-A trained spiritual director and experienced retreat leader, he is the author of Practicing Compassion; Compassion in Practice: The Way of Jesus; The God of Shattered Glass, A Novel; and Finding God in the Graffiti: Empowering Teenagers through Stories.
+A trained spiritual director and experienced retreat leader, he is the author of Cradled in the Arms of Compassion: A Spiritual Journey from Trauma to Recovery; Practicing CompassionCompassion in Practice: The Way of JesusThe God of Shattered Glass, A Novel; and Finding God in the Graffiti: Empowering Teenagers through Stories.

 He lives in southern California with his wife, Dr. Alane Daugherty, with whom he shares three young adult sons, Justin, Michael, and Sammy.
-With his wife, he loves to run, camp, snorkel, and follow baseball.
+With his wife, he loves to run, hike, snorkel, and follow baseball.

 Contact